zahragolpa/multithreadedsudoku/README.md

-# Multithreaded Sudoku Solution Checker
+# Multithreaded Sudoku Solution Validator
-In this project, three approaches to check whether a given sudoku answer is correct or not are implemented.
+In this project, three approaches to validate whether a given sudoku answer is correct or not are implemented.

 - Checking the sudoku answer using a single thread.
 - Checking the sudoku answer using 11 threads; 1 thread for all the rows, 1 thread for all the columns, and 9 threads for 9 sudoku blocks.